abigail-mcdonald/Portfolio/index.md

 **Natural Language Processing Projects**

->*all projects in this section done in Python using Google Colaboratory*
+>*all projects in this section done in Python using Google Colab*

 - Predicting Recommendations